kiwilan/php-xml-reader/README.md

 [![tests][tests-src]][tests-href]
 [![codecov][codecov-src]][codecov-href]

-PHP package to read XML with nice API, heavily inspired by [`Adrien aka Gaarf solution`](https://stackoverflow.com/questions/6578832/how-to-convert-xml-into-array-in-php/30234924#30234924).
+PHP package to read XML with nice API, heavily inspired by [`stackoverflow answer`](https://stackoverflow.com/a/46349713/11008206).

 ## About